Npfant/CS4323/README.md

 "a.out"

-Ensure that all header files and main.c are in the same directory.
+Ensure that all header files, both .txt files, and main.c are in the same directory.